F123/F123Light/doc/image/Build in Stages.md

 *-p <userpassword>*
 The password of the non-root user.
 Default is alarm.

-*-s <services>*
-A quoted list of system services to be enabled on the installed system at boot time.

 *systemroot>*
 The top level root of the installed system.